kylejray/kylejray.github.io/_posts/2022-03-01-python-ffmpeg.markdown

 ---
 layout: post
-title: "Making a video collage in python"
+title: "Making a Video Collage in Python"
-title:  "video tiling function using python ffmpeg"
+subtitle:  "video tiling function using python ffmpeg"
 permalink: /:title/

 date:   2022-04-19-1:30
 categories: python, ffmpeg, video editing
 ---

-### Video Mosaic in python ffmpeg : sucess!
+### Video Mosaic in python ffmpeg : success!

 I have been working on a way to take a bunch of videos and tile them to play side by side, and the end result is below: